 - Being the spokesperson, in conjunction with the CEO, for WorkCover to external stakeholders including the media, where appropriate.

-The role of Company Secretary is fulfilled by the Chief People and Finance Officer, who is responsible for carrying out the administrative and legislative requirements of the Board, including:
+The role of the Company Secretary is fulfilled by the Chief Legal Officer, who is appropriately qualified and is responsible for carrying out the administrative and legislative requirements of the Board, including:

-- Developing Board and Committee agendas in conjunction with the CEO, for the approval of the Chair.
+- Managing Board processes, including developing Board and Committee agendas in consultation with the CEO, for the approval of the Chair.

-- Provision of timely and effective Board and Committee papers.
+- Provision of timely and effective Board agendas and Board papers.

-- Co-ordinating, organising, and attending meetings of the Board, and drafting and maintaining minutes of
+- Co-ordinating, organising and attending meetings of the Board.

 - Carrying out the instructions of the Board.